mizhare/aws-dog-api-pipeline/README.md

 **Scenario:** Verify SNS notifications for image type detection.
 - **Method:**
-    1. *Temporarily modified the Choice State* to fetch a test using JPG (since it is not easy to get PNG images through this API).
+    1. *Temporarily modified the Choice State* to fetch a test using JPG (since it’s not easy to obtain other formats through this API, I planned to test with a PNG file at first).
     2. Ran the Step Function and observed state transitions:
-        - CheckIfPNG: correctly detected the file extension.
+        - CheckIfImage: correctly detected the file extension.
-        - AlertPNG: invoked as expected.
+        - AlertNotImage: invoked as expected.
-        - PublishPNGAlert: published a message to SNS.
+        - PublishNotImageAlert: published a message to SNS.
     3. Confirmed that SNS subscribers received the message successfully.
 - **Outcome:** Successfully confirmed alert mechanism works for extensions detection.
 <p align=center>